 Today, ArcelorMittal is the world's leading integrated steel and mining company.

-The elaborate bell tower of the Savings bank building on Place du Metz sets the tone.
+The elaborate bell tower of the Savings bank building on Place du Metz sets the tone - literally and metaphorically, for the style of this grand section of Luxembourg.

 The care and detail of the sculptural support for this bay window above isn't matched by the slatted pull blinds in the office below.